elbamos/largeVis/cran-comments.md

 This is a resubmission of a new release.

-The original submission produced this error:  "ERROR Package required but not available: ‘dbscan’ "
+The last submission produced this response:
+    "FOSS licence with BuildVignettes: false
+    Package has a VignetteBuilder field but no prebuilt vignette index."

 In this version I have:
-* Removed references to dbscan in the tests, replacing them with a new data file of test data.
-* Added implementations of the OPTICS and HDBSCAN clustering algorithms, bumping the version to 0.1.8.
+* Changed BuildVignettes: to TRUE
+* Fixed a bug in the routine for plotting hdbscan results

 ## Test environments
 * local OS X install, R 3.3.1